The City (website): History

 The City was first announced on September 26, 2018, in a press release issued by the Charles H. Revson Foundation.
 The New York Times reported its announcement.
 The press release stated:

 In its release, the organization announced a collaboration with New York magazine and in February 2019, The City began publishing stories on their Intelligencer blog.
 On Intelligencer, The City's inaugural stories looked into the persistence of racial discrimination by police in the Bronx, the suspension of the Housing Authority’s elevator chief for making false maintenance claims, and the routinely broken subway escalators at the Hudson Yards station.
 On April 3, 2019, The City launched its website: thecity.nyc.
 The organization said it would focus on "breaking news of importance to New Yorkers, from beat-driven enterprise stories to incisive investigative reports" and telling "neighborhood stories that transcend neighborhoods."
 In an interview with Columbia Journalism Review, when asked about the recent layoffs in local news-media, founding Editor-in-chief Jere Hester said: “For years, it was death by a thousand cuts.
 Lately, it’s become a bloodbath.”

 The City launched its website with reports on displacement that would result from the 2nd Avenue subway, a $4.7 million public restroom construction paid by taxpayers and the city’s failure to follow through on plans to furnish every public school classroom with air conditioning.
 Their work has gotten responses from the likes of Scott Stringer, Bill de Blasio and other city and state elected officials.
 In June 2020, after discovering that public obituaries skewed white, male and wealthy with people of color rarely reflected in the obituary pages, The City embarked on a project to memorialize every New Yorkers who lost their lives to COVID-19.

+In the runup to the 2021 mayoral elections, The City developed and offered "Meet Your Mayor", a multiple-choice quiz to help readers assess which candidates aligned best with their policy preferences.
+The City developed a similar quiz for the 2025 election, in partnership with Gothamist, which 110,000 visitors completed.

+In 2025, mayor Eric Adams's advisor Winnie Greco attempted to give The City reporter Katie Honan cash concealed in a potato chip bag, in a move The City characterized as a "failed payoff" but Greco's lawyer said was not an attempt at a bribe.
+The following day the Manhattan district attorney indicted one of Greco's fellow advisors to the mayor for participating in bribery.